Vaginal Yeast Infection

 - Diabetes , especially when blood sugar is not well-controlled

-- A compromised immune system, such as with HIV infection
+- A compromised immune system from health conditions such as HIV

 - Rash or redness on the skin outside the vagina